Carlos Athié

 Carlos Athié (born Carlos Harfuch Álvarez; on February 27, 1987, in Mexico City, Mexico) is a Mexican actor, model and TV presenter.

-Life
+Career

-Major roles for Carlos Athié include the following: Alejandro Sandoval in La ruta Blanca (2012), produced by Caracol Television and Cadenatres, his debut as Lucas in Telemundo program Una Maid en Manhattan (2011–2012), a bisexual character in Las trampas del deseo, and an architect in the Fernando Sariñana television show Amor sin reserva.
+Carlos Athié has previously portrayed Alejandro Sandoval in La ruta Blanca (2012),his debut as Lucas in Telemundo program Una Maid en Manhattan (2011–2012), a bisexual character in Las Trampas del Deseo, and an architect in the Fernando Sariñana television show Amor sin Reserva.